zephyrproject-rtos/zephyr/doc/releases/migration-guide-4.1.rst

 * Renamed the device tree property ``bit_per_gpio`` to ``bit-per-gpio``.
 * Renamed the device tree property ``off_val`` to ``off-val``.
 * Renamed the device tree property ``on_val`` to ``on-val``.
+* To support the RP2350B, which has many pins, the RaspberryPi-GPIO configuration has been changed.
+The previous role of :dtcompatible:`raspberrypi,rpi-gpio` has been migrated to :dtcompatible:`raspberrypi,rpi-gpio-port`, and :dtcompatible:`raspberrypi,rpi-gpio` is now left as a placeholder and mapper.
+  The labels have also been changed along, so no changes are necessary for regular use.

 I2C
 ===